 Additional specialty topics appropriate to the program will be considered.Position Type:

 40Number of Months Per Year:

 Applicants must apply online.
 Hard copy application materials will not be considered.Background/E-Verify:

-Please include a current curriculum vitae, letter of application, statement of teaching and student engagement goals, statement of research and scholarship goals, copy of unofficial transcripts, and a list of three professional references (with complete contact information).
+Please include a current curriculum vitae, letter of application, statement of teaching and student engagement goals, statement of research and scholarship goals and copy of unofficial transcripts.

 For questions, or additional information, please contact Dr. Bruce Gehrig, Director of the Kimmel School of Construction Management at email@example.com